Teaching English Language Learners: 2026 Strategies Guide

 How do you know if students are learning?
 Formative assessment involves frequent, low stakes checks for understanding that happen during the learning process.
 This can include exit tickets, quick quizzes, or simply observing students as they work in pairs.

 The goal is to gather real time data to adjust your teaching.
 Research shows that effective formative assessment can lead to huge learning gains, in some cases moving a student from the 50th to the 65th percentile on standardized tests.
-Generating these quick checks used to take a lot of time, but AI tools can help.
-With a tool like the Quiz Generator from TeachTools, you can create a custom, standards aligned assessment in seconds, giving you more time to focus on student feedback.
+For more on exit ticket design, see these exit ticket activity ideas.

 Frequently Asked Questions About Teaching English Language Learners